quan678/FRED_Economic_Study/README.md

-# Fred Data Scraping Project
+# Fred Analysis: The US economy Project

 ## Introduction

-Welcome to the Fred Data Scraping Project!
+Welcome to the Fred Analysis: The US economy Project!
 This project is designed to explore and analyze economic data from the Federal Reserve Economic Data (FRED) using Python.
-Our goal is to provide insights into various economic indicators such as GDP, unemployment rates, and international trade activities across the United States.
+The goal is to provide insights into various economic indicators such as GDP, unemployment rates, and international trade activities across the United States.

 ## Project Overview